 Minor burns may be covered with a bandage or dressing if you wish; burns that form blisters should be covered with a clean bandage or dressing.
 A bandage that does not stick to the skin (labeled as "non-stick") is preferred for the first layer.
 Change the dressing once or twice per day, as needed.

 Do not try to break open skin blisters with a needle or fingernail because this can increase the risk of skin infection.
 The blister will open and drain on its own.

 Tetanus prevention — If you have not had a tetanus shot in the past five years and your burn is superficial partial-thickness or deeper, you need a tetanus booster vaccine.
-(See "Patient information: Adult vaccines (Beyond the Basics)".)
+(See "Patient education: Adult vaccines (Beyond the Basics)".)

 Treat pain — Elevating burns on the hand or foot above the level of the heart can help to prevent swelling and pain.